metalsoft-io/metalcloud-sdk-go/docs/Ipv4SubnetAllocation.md

 ### NewIpv4SubnetAllocation

-`func NewIpv4SubnetAllocation(scope ResourceScope, status ResourceAllocationStatus, networkAddress string, prefixLength int32, gateway string, ) *Ipv4SubnetAllocation`
+`func NewIpv4SubnetAllocation(id int32, scope ResourceScope, status ResourceAllocationStatus, networkAddress string, prefixLength int32, gateway string, ) *Ipv4SubnetAllocation`

 NewIpv4SubnetAllocation instantiates a new Ipv4SubnetAllocation object
 This constructor will assign default values to properties that have it defined,